xenify-io/litepaper/README.md

 <br>

 Welcome to Xenify!
 We are the Nexus of Innovation, Reward, Effortless Cross-Chain Swapping, and Community-Driven Expansion.

 Xenify stands as a cross-chain meta-aggregator of aggregators, pioneering a new era of 'Swap to Earn'.
 Our groundbreaking protocol seamlessly integrates inventive tokenomics and advanced cross-chain functionality into a single, powerful package.
 By incorporating a unique, game theory-based incentive model that actively rewards engagement, Xenify is primed to instigate a seismic shift in the world of cross-chain swapping.
 Our mission is clear: revolutionise the DeFi landscape by offering the best of both worlds: an ultra-efficient cross-chain swap experience and substantial opportunities for earning.

 At the core of Xenify's bold vision is a cutting-edge liquidity aggregation protocol that streamlines cross-chain token swaps.
 Whether you want to swap tokens on Ethereum, BNB Chain, Polygon, Arbitrum, or any of the 52 supported chains, Xenify has you covered.
 With access to 28 different aggregators, Xenify guarantees unparalleled liquidity and optimal rates for your swaps.
 By leveraging cutting-edge APIs, Xenify bridges seamless communication with a wide array of DEX aggregators, dramatically enhancing the swapping experience and streamlining the quest for optimal swap routes across the vast tapestry of chains.

 What sets Xenify apart from other cross-chain swapping platforms is its commitment to creating a mutually beneficial environment for all participants.
-By contributing to swap fees across supported EVM chains, you earn XNF tokens, while 100% of your swap fees are distributed as rewards to XNF stakers.
+By contributing to swap fees across supported EVM chains, you earn XNF tokens, while your swap fees are redistributed as rewards to XNF stakers and employed to fuel the growth of Xenify.
 Moreover, Xenify serves as a strategic layer 1 burner of XEN, enabling XEN holders to effortlessly convert their holdings into XNF at a predictable rate.
-Throughout this burn process, our unique fee-utilization algorithm guarantees that 100% of burn fees are directed as rewards to XNF stakers, while the mint fee bolsters the growth of XNF liquidity.
+Throughout this burn process, our unique fee-utilisation algorithm guarantees that 50% of burn fees are directed as rewards to XNF stakers, while the remaining 50% is utilised to bolster XNF liquidity.
 This win-win strategy ensures constant proliferation of XNF liquidity, regardless of market activity, while enhancing rewards for dedicated participants of Xenify.

 At the heart of Xenify's ethos is a steadfast commitment to fairness and transparency, embodied by our exemplary token distribution model.
 With a maximum total supply of only 22,600,000 XNF tokens, there will be no allocation for the team, founders, or investors.
 In fact, the only way to acquire XNF tokens is through active participation in the ecosystem.
 This approach ensures a truly equitable distribution of XNF tokens, rewarding users for their contributions and fostering a community-driven protocol.